- Consultation & Presentation

 The potential of worm casting teas for organic greenhouse application and vermicomposting for bioremediation, August 2012.
 Oregon Soil Corporation, Philomath, Oregon.

 Vermiculture - vermicomposting and organic gardening, May 2012.
-South Burnaby Garden Club, Burnaby, British Columbia.
+Presentation at the South Burnaby Garden Club, Burnaby, British Columbia.

 Intensive vermiculture - vermicomposting and resource management, July 2010.
 Farm School, Kwantlen Polytechnic University, Richmond, British Columbia.